Bio

 2024 Jacqueline Kennedy Onassis Medal, Municipal Art Society, New York, NY

-2015 George S. Lewis Award, American Institute of Architects (AIA), New York, NY
+2015 George S. Lewis Award, American Institute of Architects (AIA), New York, N

 2005 Sloan Public Service Award, Fund for the City of New York, New York, NY